Re-imaging an editorial legend

 During the re-design of Schroder’s News pages, it occurred to me that the most commonly used component, a generic Card, lacked flexibility and was brand-neutral.
 With that in mind, I put together the below presentation to persuade Management to allow me to explore what Insights could look like with a new suite of Cards and a new look-and-feel that served to enhance its Editorial appearance whilst improving the overall interaction experience.

-Existing live Insights landing page
+Old Insights landing page

 Position